Density of Stable Interval Translation Maps: Introduction

 \subsection{Organization of the paper}

 The structure of the paper is as follows.
 In Section~\ref{sec:nw} we prove that $\overline{X}$ is equal to the non-wandering set of and a few other auxiliary results used throughout the paper.
-In Section~\ref{sec:theoremA} we introduce the product notation, define eventually periodic maps and prove Theorem $A$.
+In Section~\ref{sec:theoremA} we introduce the product notation, define eventually periodic maps, and prove Theorem $A$.
 In Section~\ref{sec:lin-indep} we prove the crucial Theorem \ref{thm:lin-dep} about the linear dependence of critical itinerary vectors.
 In Section~\ref{sec:theoremB} we define the ACC and Matching conditions and prove Theorem $B$, using a special case of Theorem \ref{thm:lin-dep}, while in Section~\ref{proofoftheoremC} we prove Theorem $C$, using the full version of Theorem \ref{thm:lin-dep}.
-In Section~\ref{sec7} we discuss the parameter space and possible future research.
-We discuss the connections of ITMs to billiards in Appendix~\ref{appendix:billiards}.
-Finally, in Appendix~\ref{appendix:program} we give discuss and give the link to the GitHub repository of the program written by Bj\"orn Winckler which allows one to experiment with the family of ITMs introduced in \cite{MR2013352}.
+In Section \ref{sec:ae-fin-stable} we show that the set of stable maps has full measure in the set of finite type maps, which strengthens the Boshernitzan--Kornfeld Conjecture to the Irrational Rotations Conjecture.
+In Section~\ref{sec:future} we discuss the parameter space and possible future research.
+The connection between $\ITM$s and billiards is contained Appendix~\ref{appendix:billiards}.
+Finally, in Appendix~\ref{appendix:program} we give a link to the GitHub repository of the program written by Bj\"orn Winckler which allows one to experiment with the family of $\ITM$s introduced in \cite{MR2013352}.